-Puberty/pūhuruhurutanga is a normal part of life – it is the process of becoming an adult and is caused by hormones produced in your body.
-Girls and boys experience different changes in their bodies during puberty.
+Puberty/pūhuruhurutanga is a normal part of life – it is the process of becoming an adult, and is caused by hormones produced in your body.
+People experience different changes in their bodies during puberty depending on their genitalia.

 What is puberty?